lbr-stack/pyfri/README.md

 # FRI-Client-SDK_Python

 KUKA Fast Robot Interface Python SDK.
-The code provided in this repository, provides Python bindings for the FRI Client SDK C++.
+The code in this repository, provides Python bindings for the FRI Client SDK C++.
 The interface has been designed to be as similar as possible to the documentation provided by KUKA.

 There is one difference users of the Python bindings should be aware.